Dirty Little Secrets

 Over the years I have lost count of how many of these prescriptions for inappropriate post-op care that I have seen.

-Don’t get me wrong – there are plenty of good surgeons who make good post-op recommendations.
+Don’t get me wrong – there are plenty of good surgeons who make good, conservative post-op recommendations.
+I am thankful beyond measure for these surgeons.

 So, when it comes to lymphatic massage after plastic surgery, it is important that you find someone whose training is specifically in lymphatic therapy.
 The best option are Certified Lymphedema Therapists if one is available to you.
 They not only are trained in lymphatic massage (properly called “Manual Lymphatic Drainage [not to be confused with incisional drainage where fluid is pushed out of incisions]), but they also are highly trained in compression which is a critical part of post-operative care.